kata-ai/aksara-ui/packages/wicara-core/src/components/dialog/README.md

 # Dialog

-> Display a modal interface that will display a content on top of an overlay blocking interaction with the rest of the page.
+> Display a modal interface that will block interaction with the rest of the page with an overlay.

 ## Why not call it a Modal?